Kiuzi/The-Best-and-Worst-Places-to-Grow-Up/README.md

 ## The Best and Worst Places to Grow Up
-Children who grow up in some places go on to earn much more than they would if they grew up elsewhere
+Children who grow up in some places go on to earn much more than they would if they grew up elsewhere:

 ![shot image](PlacesToGrowUp.png?raw=true)